Success in football: fate or hard work?

 The fact is, YES, decision making can be ruthless if not developed properly!

 Let´s separate the wheat from the chaff then…

 After having observed so many players come and go I realized that, despite all their particularities, they can generally be laid up into four categories:

 I- The ones who neither have proper skills developed nor a basic understanding of the football game.

-– In general terms, these kinds soon enough realise that football is not for them, as a result they end up hanging their boots up as earlier as you may think;
+– In general terms, these kinds soon enough realize that football is not for them, as a result, they end up hanging their boots up as earlier as you may think;